Neutrino propagation in the Earth and emerging charged leptons with $\texttt{nuPyProp}$: Neutrino Interactions

 The usual approach to the evaluation of the structure functions in eq. (\ref{eq:nusig}) is to use the QCD improved parton model \cite{Gandhi:1995tf,Gandhi:1998ri}.
 Treating the target nucleons as comprised of valence quarks, the quark and antiquark sea, and gluons, the structure functions depend on universal parton distribution functions (PDFs) that are extracted from a range of high energy physics data.
 The PDFs at different energy scales are related by the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equations (see, e.g., ref. \cite{Devenish:2004pb} for a review).
 A number of groups provide PDFs that largely agree in the kinematic region relevant to the neutrino cross section for energies up to $E_\nu\sim 10^6-10^7$ GeV.
 Their different extrapolations into kinematic regions not yet measured lead to a range of neutrino cross sections at higher energies.

 In the lookup tables, the PDF-based neutrino cross sections are evaluated using PDFs that are next-to-leading order (NLO) in QCD integrated with the leading-order cross section for neutrino/antineutrino scattering with quarks and antiquarks.
 Three PDF sets are considered here: CTEQ18-NLO \cite{Hou:2019efy} (\texttt{ct18nlo}), NCTEQ15 \cite{Kovarik:2015cma} (\texttt{nct15}) for free protons and the MSTW \cite{Martin:2009iq} PDFs used by Connolly, Thorne and Waters (\texttt{ctw}) in ref. \cite{Connolly:2011vc}.
-At the high energies of interest here, including NLO neutrino/antineutrino scattering leads to corrections of order $\sim 5\%$ \cite{Jeong:2010za}, so neglecting the NLO corrections to the structure functions is adequate for our purposes here.
-For CC interactions, top quark production contributes $\sim$ 20\% of the cross section at the highest energies \cite{Gluck:2010rw,Garcia:2020jwr}.
+At the high energies of interest here, the full NLO cross section evaluation for neutrino/antineutrino scattering and leading order evaluation using NLO PDFs differ by less than $\sim 5\%$ \cite{Jeong:2010za}.
+For CC interactions, top quark production contributes $\sim$ 10\% of the cross section at the highest energies \cite{Gluck:2010rw,Garcia:2020jwr}.
 At neutrino energies $E_{\nu} \gtrsim 10^7$ GeV, neutrinos and anti-neutrinos have the same cross sections, as shown in \cref{fig:sigmas} for charged current and neutral current interactions for \texttt{ct18nlo}.
 We refer to neutrinos and anti-neutrinos as ``neutrinos" henceforth.

 Another approach to the high energy behavior of the neutrino cross section is to rely on a formalism that encodes the asymptotic behavior of the high energy cross section to preserve unitarity \cite{Block:2013mia,Block:2013nia,Block:2014kza,Jeong:2014mla,Jeong:2017mzv,Arguelles:2015wba}.
 In a series of papers \cite{Block:2013mia,Block:2013nia,Block:2014kza}, Block et al. connected electromagnetic deep inelastic scattering, $\gamma p$ and neutrino inelastic scattering to parameterize the high energy neutrino cross section.
 The Block et al. neutrino cross sections are labeled \texttt{bdhm} cross sections.